-Every object in your game is a GameObject, from characters and collectible items to lights, cameras and special effects.
+Every object in your game is a GameObject.
+This means that everything you can think of to be in your game has to be a GameObject.
 However, a GameObject can’t do anything on its own; you need to give it properties before it can become a character, an environment, or a special effect.

 A GameObject is a container; you add pieces to the GameObject container to make it into a character, a light, a tree, a sound, or whatever else you would like it to be.
 Each piece you add is called a component.

 Depending on what kind of object you want to create, you add different combinations of components to a GameObject.
 You can think of a GameObject as an empty cooking pot, and components as different ingredients that make up your recipe of gameplay.
 Unity has lots of different built-in component types, and you can also make your own components using the Unity Scripting API.

 This section explains how GameObjects, components and Scripting API fit together, and how to create and use them.